SAA - Student Affairs Administration in Higher Education Graduate Program

 The Master of Science in Education (M.S.Ed.) in Student Affairs Administration (SAA) in Higher Education is a graduate program that educates and trains professionals to work in student or academic affairs positions at post-secondary institutions.
 The program promotes the integration of theory to practice with an emphasis on student learning and development, and inclusive and equitable practice.
 The program is designed to facilitate entry or advancement in a variety of student affairs administration positions.
 The combination of tenure-track faculty and instructors who are full-time practicing student affairs professionals provides a current and competency-based curriculum.
 Some of the areas students may choose to specialize in include: admissions, academic or career advising, financial aid, first-year experience, international education, multicultural student services, residence life, social justice centers, student success, student life, university centers or other student services areas.

-The campus-based blended option is primarily designed to serve those who wish to pursue full-time academic study with part-time field experience.
-The online program combines working professionals in student affairs and higher education with students who have not worked professionally yet, who may gain field experience at our partner campuses.
 Admission to programs is competitive.
 The program follows the CAS Standards for master's level graduate preparation programs in student affairs.
-The program also requires at least half-time employment in academic or student affairs while enrolled.
+The program also requires at least half-time employment in academic or student affairs while enrolled to meet the standards for supervised field experience.

 Note: Enrollment in SAA courses is restricted to graduate students admitted to the program, unless given special permission by the SAA Department Chair.